src-d/go-kallax/README.md

 ### Insert models

 To insert a model we just need to use the `Insert` method of the store and pass it a model.
-If the model does not have an ID, one will be assigned to it.
+If the primary key is not auto-incrementable and the object does not have one set, the insertion will fail.

 ```go
 user := NewUser("fancy_username", "super_secret_password", "foo@email.me")